tarikbc/ha-ppa-contatto/README.md

 5. Restart Home Assistant
 6. Go to **Settings** → **Devices & Services** → **Add Integration**
 7. Search for "PPA Contatto" and configure with your credentials

+### Manual Installation (Alternative)

+If you prefer to install manually:

+1. Download the latest release from [GitHub Releases](https://github.com/tarikbc/ha-ppa-contatto/releases)
+2. Extract the `custom_components/ppa_contatto` folder to your Home Assistant `custom_components` directory
+   - Your path should look like: `config/custom_components/ppa_contatto/`
+3. Restart Home Assistant
+4. Go to **Settings** → **Devices & Services** → **Add Integration**
+5. Search for "PPA Contatto" and select it
+6. Enter your PPA Contatto email and password

 ## Configuration